softindex/uikernel/docs/docs/applying-filters.md

 * [Live demo](/examples/applying-filters/){:target="_blank"}
 * [Code]({{ site.github }}/examples/applying-filters){:target="_blank"}

-Sometimes you may wish to add filtering to your grid.
-There are only a few things we need to do here: create a form, teach our model to work with filters, and render the form.
+There are only a few things we need to do here: create a form, teach the grid model to work with filters, and render the form.

-Let’s create the form first.
+Let’s create a form first.
 Here's the code for that:

-`FiltersForm.jsx`:
+`FiltersForm.js`:
 {% highlight javascript %}
 var FiltersForm = (function () {
   var defaultFilters = {